arjunravi26/Data-Science-Bootcamp/README.md

-This resource contains all the code and notes from our comprehensive bootcamp.
+This repo contains all the code and notes from our comprehensive bootcamp.